Construction Permitting

 Reclaimed Water and Land Application Forms

-Applications for a permit exemption must include the permit exemption form and a map showing the existing and proposed waterline material, size, and location.
-Please note that permit exemptions are intended for water systems in good standing to lay new waterline to serve a small number of new customers.
+Applications for a construction permit exception must include the permit exception form and a map showing the existing and proposed waterline material, size, and location.
+Please note that permit exceptions are intended for water systems in good standing to lay new waterline to serve a small number of new customers.

-Prior to applying for a permit exemption, please review the permit exemption requirements listed in OAC 252:626-3-5.
+Prior to applying for a permit exception, please review the requirements listed in OAC 252:626-3-5.
 Following construction of the waterline, a sufficiency form must be filled out by the appropriate official and submitted to DEQ.

 Permit Expiration and Extension Requests